 - Short-term detox programs.
 These programs can help clear the body of the drug and get the individual started on their journey towards long-term substance abstinence.

 - Inpatient treatment.
 These programs provide a high level of supervised care in a completely sober environment.

 - Long-term residential rehab and assistance.
-These programs, which can range from 28-90 days or longer, provide education, skills training, and therapy in a sober living environment away from triggers to use.
+These programs—which can range from 28 or 30 days to 90 days or longer—provide education, skills training, and therapy in a sober living environment away from triggers to use.

 - Outpatient programs.
 This type of care provides therapy and support while allowing the patient to live at home while working through the process of recovery.

 - Sober living houses or homes.
-These homes provide a transition out of treatment into a supportive and abstinent environment where clients can learn the skills they need before returning home to their daily lives.
+These homes provide a transition out of treatment into a supportive and abstinent environment where clients can learn the skills they need to maintain recovery before returning home to their daily lives.

-It can be overwhelming to sift through all of the treatment options alone.
-If you need help or someone you love is addicted and you are not sure what steps to take next, call 1-888-744-0069Who Answers? to speak with a treatment support specialist today.
+It can be overwhelming to sift through all of these treatment options alone.
+If you need help or someone you love is addicted to benzodiazepines or any other substance and you are not sure what steps to take next, call for free at to speak with a treatment support specialist today.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.